As LED lighting experts, we know that lighting design can be complex.

 First up, you'll notice that most LED lights have a specified beam angle.
 This is the angle that light is emitted from the light bulb or fitting.
-A common first question you may have is "how far will the light spread out?"
+A typical first question you may have is "how far will the light spread out in my room?"

 For this calculation, all you need to know is the beam angle and the distance from the light.
 This gives you an idea of the maximum area covered by a light.

 You will soon notice that some beam angles can cover a vast area.
-But a 10W light and 100W light with the same beam angle are clearly not going to light up a space in the same way.
-This is why you need to go at least one step further into the realm of lux and lumens.
+But a 10W light bulb and 100W flood light with the same beam angle will not light up an area in the same way.
+For this, you need to go at least one step further into the realm of lux and lumens.

 Lighting Calculator - How Many Lights Required